A Complete Guide to Sacred Valley: Peru’s Hidden Gem

 Multi-Day Tours including Machu Picchu

-If you don’t want to do the Inca Trail or Salkantay Trek to get to Machu Picchu, then a multi-day tour from Cusco might just be the perfect choice for you.
-These tours combine both the Sacred Valley and Machu Picchu in one immersive experience.
-Depending on the tour details, you can expect to receive some cultural insights, explore local Inca towns and maybe even include short hikes.
+If you don’t want to do the Inca Trail or Salkantay Trek to get to Machu Picchu, then an itinerary for Cusco and Sacred Valley might just be the perfect choice for you.
+These tours combine Cusco, Sacred Valley and even Machu Picchu in one immersive experience.
+Depending on the tour details, you can expect to receive some cultural insights, visit local Inca towns and maybe even explore some hiking trails in Sacred Valley.

 Take the Train to Ollantaytambo and Then Take a Tour of Sacred Valley